 But you know what?
 I’ve just been eating them cold out of the jar and enjoying every juicy bite.
 They didn’t last long enough.

 Oh, and that delicious pickling liquid is going to be the base of some rockin’ vinaigrettes I plan on making over the next couple of weeks.

-In a small pan combine the vinegar, sugar, and water.
+- In a small pan combine the white balsamic vinegar, sugar, and water.
 Bring to a boil and pour over the strawberries, leaving a little room at the top.
 Replace the can lid and ring.
 Tighten.
 Let cool to room temperature and chill overnight before using.

 - Keep refrigerated.
 Best eaten within two weeks.